Skip to main content

 A new malarial vaccine with a glycoglycerolipid adjuvant

 The adjuvant interacts as an agonist with type I natural killer T cells, activating them and amplifying the liver's immune response.
-Mice vaccinated with an mRNA vaccine containing the modified αGC adjuvant were afforded protection against the plasmodium parasite.
+Mice vaccinated with an mRNA vaccine containing the modified αGC adjuvant were afforded protection against the Plasmodium parasite.
 The protection extended to mice previously exposed to the parasite as well.

 Membrane Lipids - Sphingolipids

-Sphingolipids contain a sphingosine backbone and a fatty acid linked through an amide bound.
+Sphingolipids contain a sphingosine backbone and a fatty acid linked through an amide bond.
 The simplest sphingolipids are the ceramides, which are double-chain amphiphiles but without further modification of the functional groups on the polar head of sphingosine.
 The structures of both sphingosine and ceramide are shown below in Figure \(\PageIndex{19}\):

 Figure \(\PageIndex{19}\): Structures of sphingosine and ceramide